m41130/BlogposterDEV/README.md

 ---

 Looking for actual instructions?
-Check the [docs/](docs/) folder.
+Start with the [documentation index](docs/index.md).
 You'll find guides on installation, configuration, module architecture, developer quickstart and, of course, pages of security notes.
 Replace those placeholder secrets in `.env` or the event bus will mock you.

 Fancy tricks like dynamic login strategies, the meltdown event bus, or safe dependency loading are explained there too.
 Basically, if you’re looking for details, consult the docs.